EPFLXplore/Xcontrol/README.md

  * Libraries:

-   * xcontrol (static): Xcontrol is a component responsible for the control of motors at Xplore.
+   * xcontrol (shared): Xcontrol is a component responsible for the control of motors at Xplore.

  * Applications: